BDC Hamburger Icon

 Having clearly defined roles within their team helps employees feel valued and more comfortable contributing.

-“While it might not seem connected, your team will function much better as an actual team if each member knows what their individual role in the team is,” MacDonald said.
+“While it might not seem connected, your team will function much better as an actual team if each member knows what their individual role in the team is,” MacDonald shared.
 “This way, each team member can fulfill their duties and then help out other team members that might need it.”

-“Your productivity and performance stats will increase by being clear on each individual’s roles and responsibilities,” MacDonald advised.
+MacDonald added that with clearly defined roles, each team member can get their work done more efficiently.
+“Your productivity and performance stats will increase by being clear on each individual’s roles and responsibilities,” MacDonald explained.

 6. Set mutual, attainable goals for your team.